-Without a closely adhered to framework, you’re probably going to lose whatever capital you put into the market.
+Without a closely adhered to a framework, you’re probably going to lose whatever capital you put into the market.
 Loosely trading with no order will ultimately lead you to doom and back to zero.
 Ask yourself the independent question again but this time offer yourself two answers.
 Do you yearn for independence because you hate being told what to do or is it because you’re a self-sufficient, self-motivator who can discipline and motivate yourself?
 If it’s the former, you might want to rethink this decision.
 If it’s the latter, well, let’s go for it.

 The amount of discipline you’re going to need as a successful trader is immense.
 From managing your capital during crisis times to avoiding the pitfalls of risk, you’ll need to bust your butt to learn and perfect all the skills necessary to stay afloat and hopefully thrive.